Survey of Employment, Payrolls and Hours (SEPH)

 Monthly survey estimates are produced by a combination of a census of payroll deductions, provided by the Canada Revenue Agency, and the Business Payrolls Survey (BPS), which collects data from a sample of 15,000 businesses.
 The BPS also collects information about job vacancies, supplemental to the SEPH (see Job Vacancy Statistics, record number 5202).

 The program's target population is composed of all businesses in Canada that have at least one employee and, thus issued at least one payroll deduction remittance during the reference month.
-Excluded are businesses that are primarily involved in agriculture, fishing and trapping, private household services, religious organizations and military personnel of defence services.
+Excluded are businesses that are primarily involved in agriculture, fishing and trapping, private household services, religious organizations, international and other extraterritorial public administration and military personnel of defence services.

 The BPS has a regular questionnaire and a questionnaire adapted to educational services.
 Both exist as paper forms, forms for computer-assisted telephone interview, and as electronic questionnaires, which were introduced in December 2012.